apple1417/bl-sdk-mods/ApplesBorderlandsCheats/Readme.md

 - Teleport between level transitions
 - Reset shops

 Reworded a few cheat names/options
 Fixed that the mod couldn't be disabled
 Fixed some cases where you would take lethal damage in 1hp god mode, though it may still be possible (at least it's rarer)
 Fixed that one shot mode didn't account for shields
+Fixed that some forms of splash damage still dealt regular damage in one shot mode
 Fixed that enemies could become invincible in one shot mode if you managed to deal less than 1 damage

 Fixed that infinite ammo would affect all players in the lobby